 Node-wise Partition Recovery

-Multi-node or entire-AZ failures (especially in cloud environments), and some forms of human error may result in ‘stuck’ partitions with fewer replicas than required to make a quorum.
+Multi-broker or entire AZ failures (especially in cloud environments), along with some forms of human error, can result in ‘stuck’ partitions where there are fewer replicas than required to make a quorum.
 In such failure scenarios, some data loss may be unavoidable.
-This description of node-wise partition recovery helps admins understand what they can or cannot recover.
+Node-wise partition recovery provides a way to unsafely recover at least a portion of your data using remaining replicas, which are moved off of target brokers and allocated to healthy ones.
+In one step, this process repairs partitions while draining the target brokers of all partition replicas.
+This topic helps admins understand what they can or cannot recover using node-wise partition recovery.

-This is a last-ditch measure when all other recovery options have failed.
-In some cases, no remaining replicas may exist for the partitions on the dead nodes.
-This recovery method is intended for scenarios where you are already experiencing data loss - the goal is to stop the loss of additional data.
+Only use this operation as a last-resort measure when all other recovery options have failed.
+In some cases, there may be no remaining replicas for the partitions on the dead brokers.
+This recovery method is intended for scenarios where you have already experienced data loss, with the goal being to stop the loss of additional data.

 Perform the recovery operation